oracle/terraform-provider-oci/website/docs/d/cloud_guard_managed_lists.html.markdown

 The following arguments are supported:

 * `access_level` - (Optional) Valid values are `RESTRICTED` and `ACCESSIBLE`.
 Default is `RESTRICTED`.
 Setting this to `ACCESSIBLE` returns only those compartments for which the user has INSPECT permissions directly or indirectly (permissions can be on a resource in a subcompartment).
 When set to `RESTRICTED` permissions are checked and no partial results are displayed.
-* `compartment_id` - (Required) The ID of the compartment in which to list resources.
+* `compartment_id` - (Required) The OCID of the compartment in which to list resources.
 * `compartment_id_in_subtree` - (Optional) Default is false.
-When set to true, the hierarchy of compartments is traversed and all compartments and subcompartments in the tenancy are returned depending on the the setting of `accessLevel`.
+When set to true, the hierarchy of compartments is traversed and all compartments and subcompartments in the tenancy are returned depending on the setting of `accessLevel`.
 * `display_name` - (Optional) A filter to return only resources that match the entire display name given.
-* `list_type` - (Optional) The type of the ManagedList.
+* `list_type` - (Optional) The type of managed list.
 * `resource_metadata_only` - (Optional) Default is false.
-When set to true, the list of all Oracle Managed Resources Metadata supported by Cloud Guard are returned.
+When set to true, the list of all Oracle-managed resources metadata supported by Cloud Guard is returned.
-* `state` - (Optional) The field life cycle state.
+* `state` - (Optional) The field lifecycle state.
 Only one state can be provided.
 Default value for state is active.
 If no value is specified state is active.

 ## Attributes Reference